bihealth/WiPP/documentation/USERGUIDE.md

 `peak_min_mz` represents the minimum number of m/z to be detected within the same time window to be considered a peak.
 The default value is `3`.

+***

+The `algorithms` block gives you the opportunity to define the peak picking algorithms you want to use.
+Currently, two algorithms are available (XCMS CentWave and MatchedFilter), and you can choose to use either or both of them by setting them to `True` or `False`.

+***

+The `default_config` parameters block allows you to set the path where the default algorithm parameters are stored.
+Unless you are making your own changes to the tool, you can leave this section as it is.

+***

-Finally, the `merging_RT_tol` parameter is the time tolerance given in second for peaks detected in the same sample with different parameters/algorithms to be considered the same and reported as one.
+Finally, the `RT_tol` parameter in the `merging` parameter block is the time tolerance given in second for peaks detected in the same sample with different parameters/algorithms to be considered the same and reported as one.
 The default value is `0.2`.

 ***

+#### Training data parameters

+The `training_data-general` block allows you to define the location of your `training_samples` as a relative path from your `Input_folder` directory.
+The second parameter is the number of `plots_per_samples` to be generated, these plots will then be used for manual annotation and generation of the training dataset.
+The default value is `200`.

+Within the `training_data-params` parameter block, you can specify the algorithm parameters you would like to use to generate your training data by defining a list for every entry.
+The possible combinations will be automatically evaluated by **WiPP** and used to generate the training dataset.
+The default values give a wide range of parameter sets and should fit most data.

+> ### Note
+> The more parameters you set, the longer it will take to run!
+Consult your MS expert to make an informed decision on the best parameter range to run.

+***

+#### Optimization parameters

+In the `classifier` block, set `SVM` and `RF` (support vector machines and Random forests) to `True` or `False` depending on the model you want to use.
+If both are set to `True`, only the best performing estimator will be conserved. `SVM` have shown better performance on all datasets tested so far.
+The `validation_set_size` and `cross_validation_splits` parameters, respectively set to `0.2` and `3` by default are used for hyperparameter optimization and to prevent overfitting.
+We recommend using the default values if you are not familiar with cross-validation procedure to evaluate estimator performance.

+The `optimization-general` block allows you to define the location of your `optimization_samples ` as a relative path from your `Input_folder` directory.

+The `optimization-score` is a list of parameters used to find the optimal peak picking algorithm parameter set.
+Default parameters have shown to give appropriate results for both high and low-resolution data, but you can change them according to your needs.

+Finally, the last settings, `grid_search-params` concern the grid search range for the parameter optimization.
+Same as the training data, you can limit the range if you already familiar with the data produced by your GCMS experiment.

+***

-The second parameter block is dedicated to retention index, if you do not use alkanes, you can remove or skip this section altogether as the default value is `False`.
+The following parameter block is dedicated to retention index, if you do not use alkanes, you can remove or skip this section altogether as the default value is `False`.

 * retention_index
 	* wash